 - In Catfishes (Arius) and cardinal fishes, the male carries eggs and young ones in their mouth.
 During this period the male fish does not take food.

 - The male Kurtus (nursery fish) of new guinea, carries eggs on the forehead, held in the cephalic hook.

-- Male pipefishes (Syngnathus) a brood pouch is formed between two flaps of skin, on the underside of the body.
+- In male pipefishes (Syngnathus) a brood pouch is formed between two flaps of skin, on the underside of the body.
 The female lays eggs on these brood pouches.

 Viviparity in some fishes:

 This is the highest degree of parental care, found in viviparous species.
-In some species to provide maximum protection, internal incubation and they give birth to young ones.
+Some species provide maximum protection, and internal incubation and they give birth to young ones.

 Example of Viviparous parental care:

-- Viviparous Elasmobranchs: The viviparity is found in most shark families.
-Fishes such as Scoliodon, Mustelus, etc, eggs develop in the uterus, the mucus lining of the uterus forms fluid-filled protective compartments, for each of the embryos.
+- Viviparous Elasmobranchs: Viviparity is found in most shark families.
+Fishes such as Scoliodon, Mustelus, etc, eggs develop in the uterus, and the mucus lining of the uterus forms fluid-filled protective compartments, for each of the embryos.
 Each embryo gets nourishment in the form of embruotrophe or uterine milk, from uterine tissue through the yolk sac placenta.

 - Viviparous bony fishes: Teleost species like gambusia, poicilia, etc also show internal fertilization and the young one develops in the ovary but is free from its wall.